- Approximate height: 60cm (24 inches)

 - Flower colour: Feathery brown spikelets, with green seeds in summer

 - Supplied in the 8cm pot we grow them in - for best results we recommend potting on using a 1 litre pot

 The famous horticulturist E A Bowles discovered this golden version of the native British sedge growing in the wild in East Anglia, and brought it into cultivation.
-It is a superb plant for the water's edge or any sunny place in damp soil.
-It is clump-forming, producing tall, arching, grass-like foliage in a bright gold colour edged with green.
+It is a superb plant for the water's edge or any sunny place in damp soil, producing tall, arching, grass-like foliage in a bright gold colour edged with green.
 Chocolate-brown catkin-like flowers are produced in spring, with green seed heads below them in early summer.
 The brown catkins remain on the plant all season, giving a long display.
+It is clump-forming and slow-growing, so is useful if you have a situation where you are keen to avoid plants that spread.
 The plant is so good that it has received the Royal Horticultural Society's Award of Garden Merit (AGM).

 If designing a planting scheme, we recommend approximately 4 - 5 Carex elata 'Aurea' plants per square foot of ground, or 2 - 3 plants per linear foot of pond edge.
 Read more here on how to pot and care for your plant.